Energy based diffusion generator for efficient sampling of Boltzmann distributions: Experimental details

 Reference samples for Mog2, Mog2(i), Mog6, and Mog9 in Fig.~\ref{fig:2d-example} are precisely drawn from the target distributions, as these distributions are mixtures of Gaussian distributions.
 Reference samples for Ring and Ring5 are generated using the Metropolis-Hastings algorithm, with a large number of iterations.
 Gaussian distributions with variances of 9 and 25, respectively, are used as the proposal distributions.
 For the V-HMC, we employ the use of an HMC run of a total length of 2,000 steps, initiating from a standard normal distribution.
 The first 1,000 steps are designated as burn-in steps followed by a subsequent 1,000 steps used for sample generation.
 This procedure is independently executed 500 times for the purpose of creating the visual representation.

-Given the reference samples $X=\{x_i\}_{i=1}^{m}$ and the generated samples $Y=\{y_i\}_{i=1}^{m}$, the Maximum Mean Discrepancy (MMD) \citep{mmd} measures the difference between the distributions of $X$ and $Y$ as follows: { { }} where $k(\cdot, \cdot)$ denotes the kernel function to compute the inner product.
+Given the reference samples $X=\{x_i\}_{i=1}^{m}$ with weights $w^X=\{w_i^X\}_{i=1}^{m}=\frac{1}{m}$ and the generated samples $Y=\{y_i\}_{i=1}^{m}$ with weights $w^Y=\{w_i^Y\}_{i=1}^{m}$, the Maximum Mean Discrepancy (MMD) \citep{mmd} measures the difference between the distributions of $X$ and $Y$ as follows: { { }} where $k(\cdot, \cdot)$ denotes the kernel function to compute the inner product.
 RBF kernel is used in Table \ref{tab:result}, and the bandwidth is set as the median distance between corresponding samples.
-We execute 20 cycles for each model to procure 5,000 desired samples, following which we evaluate the mean value of MMD in relation to 5,000 reference data.
+We conduct 10 independent runs to generate 5,000 samples with uniform density, and compute the mean MMD against 5,000 reference samples.
 The standard deviations are all small, hence we do not report them in the table.

+To better illustrate the effectiveness of the reweighting procedure in Sec. \ref{sec:marginal-encoder-density}, we use Mog2(i)—a case with room for further improvement—as an example.
+Firstly, we display the energy histograms of the generated samples under EDG and EDG (reweighted) in the left panel of Fig. \ref{fig:mog2i-reweight-append}.
+Then, we compute the MMD using generated samples by EDG with normalized weights, which are calculated according to Sec. \ref{sec:marginal-encoder-density}.
+The mean value across 10 independent runs are reported in Table~\ref{tab:reweight_indicator-append}, each based on 5,000 samples.
+The standard deviations are omitted as they are negligibly small.
+The convergence of the weighted MMD with respect to the sample size is also presented in the right panel of Fig. \ref{fig:mog2i-reweight-append}. \\

 \textbf{Bayesian Logistic Regression} In all experiments, we employ the same data partition and the datasets are divided into training and test sets at a ratio of 4:1.
 Before training, we normalize all datasets to have zero mean and unit variance.
 For $d$-dimensional features, the architectures of neural networks involved in the EDG are as follows: